Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool submits a form by gathering input values and navigating to the action URL, specifying supported methods (GET, POST) and limitations.
-It distinguishes from siblings like 'click' and 'navigate' by focusing on form submission behavior.
+The description clearly states the tool submits a form by gathering input/textarea/select values and navigating to the action URL.
+It specifies supported methods (GET, POST) and explicitly excludes multipart forms, making the purpose distinct from sibling tools like click or navigate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.